Stop Online Piracy Act: MPAA's continued efforts to enact SOPA principles

 The 2014 Sony Pictures hack revealed that the MPAA had continued its efforts to enact SOPA-like blocking principles since the bill died in Congress.
 The emails indicated that the MPAA was actively exploring new strategies to implement SOPA-like regulations, such as using the All Writs Act to "allow [the MPAA] to obtain court orders requiring site blocking without first having to sue and prove the target ISPs are liable for copyright infringement."

 The MPAA has also allied itself with National Association of Attorneys General president Jim Hood, who supports SOPA principles and has stated that "Google's not a government… they don't owe anyone a First Amendment right… [i]f you're an illegal site, you ought to clean up your act, instead of Google making money off it."
 On November 27, 2013, Hood sent a letter to Google outlining his grievances.
 It was later revealed that much of the letter was drafted by the law firm representing the MPAA.

 On October 21, 2014, Hood issued a subpoena to Google for information about, among other items, its advertising partnerships and practices concerning illegal and sexual content.
-Google requested an injunction to quash the subpoena from the United States District Court of the Southern District of Mississippi, Northern Division.
-Google was granted such an injunction on March 2, 2015.
+Google requested an injunction to quash the subpoena from the United States District Court of the Southern District of Mississippi, Northern Division, and had the request fulfilled on March 2, 2015.
 The injunction also prevented Hood from bringing a charge against Google for making third-party content available to internet users.
 Effectively, the injunction protected Google from having Hood's claims enforced until after the conclusion of the case.

 An MPAA spokesperson criticized Google's use of the First Amendment, accusing the company of using freedom of speech "as a shield for unlawful activities."
 Leaders in the technology industry commended the federal court for issuing the injunction.
-In addition, one of Google's head lawyers noted that "[w]e're pleased with the court's ruling, which recognizes that the MPAA's long-running campaign to censor the web — which started with SOPA — is contrary to federal law."
+In addition, one of Google's head lawyers noted that "[w]e're pleased with the court's ruling, which recognizes that the MPAA's long-running campaign to censor the web—which started with SOPA—is contrary to federal law."